Most Expensive Bowling Balls 2026: Premium Picks & Comparison

 Do you know what makes the Storm ¡Q Tour A.I. different from the other types of balls made by Storm?
 Well, the features and their use make it very different from others; it comes with an R2S Polyurethane coverstock, which makes it cover a longer length but has a harder and stronger motion than the previously created balls.
 This was achieved as a result of extensive testing and research.

 Below the coverstock is the newly created and added AI Symmetric core, which is similar to the HY-Road invented Fe2 technology.
 This means that the ball actually has a coreless design but makes use of the weight block technology.
 This technology used for this bowling ball is of a very high RG and of a low Differential design.
-From research, even people who don’t like the Urethane model of bowling ball fall in love with this particular ball because of its different feeling and performance it gives when they use it for the first few times.
+From research, even people who don’t like the Urethane model of bowling ball fall in love with this particular ball because of the different feeling and performance it gives when they use it for the first few times.
 This makes us say that both the Urethane lovers and Urethane haters would love the Storm ¡Q Tour A.I.

 Storm !Q Tour A.I.